 - The average age of first-year students ranged between 25 and 28 for all categories

-- The average age at application is 26 years old
+- The median age at application is 26 years old

 → The average PA school student is female

-The gender distribution of first-year students has started to stabilize after nearly a 20-year trend of a gradually increasing proportion of females:
+The gender distribution of first-year students has started to stabilize after nearly a 20-year trend of a gradually increasing proportion of women: